Leon (Japanese wrestler): Freelancing (2005–2007)

-After leaving AtoZ, Takase began wrestling under a mask and adopted the new ring name Toujyuki Leon.
+After leaving AtoZ, Takase began wrestling under a mask and adopted the new persona Toujyuki Leon.
 Her first appearance under the new character, took place on February 11, 2005, when she was defeated by Akino at a JDStar event.
 On February 20, Toujyuki Leon made her debut for JWP Joshi Puroresu, losing to Tsubasa Kuragaki.
 She returned to the promotion on April 24, when she teamed with Kaori Yoneyama to defeat Eco and Kazuki to become the number one contenders to the JWP Tag Team Championship.
 On May 15, Toujyuki Leon and Yoneyama defeated Akino and Tsubasa Kuragaki to become the new JWP Tag Team Champions.
 For most of 2005, Toujyuki Leon for the M's Style promotion, where she defeated Ayako Hamada on April 24 to win the Tournament of Style, while also making it to the finals of a one night tag team tournament on August 7, teaming with noki-A. On December 4, Toujyuki Leon defeated Hikaru in the finals of a seven-woman tournament to win the Next Shining Generation (NSG) Championship, an independent title with no official home promotion.
 She would hold the title for four months, before losing it to Hikaru on April 2, 2006.
 After a fifteen-month reign, Toujyuki Leon and Kaori Yoneyama lost the JWP Tag Team Championship to Ran Yu-Yu and Toshie Uematsu on August 6, 2006.
 During 2006, Toujyuki Leon also made several appearances for the Ibuki and Oz Academy promotions.